BELALP - FOGGENHORN - BIRGISCH

 • Destination: Birgisch

-It doesn't always have to be a 3000-metre or 4000-metre peak, because the ascent to the summit of the Foggenhorn also has a lot of beautiful things to offer, such as a unique view of the Belalp and the Great Aletsch Glacier.
+It doesn’t always have to be a 3000- or 4000-meter peak; the summit ascent of the Foggenhorn also has a lot to offer, such as a unique view of Belalp and the Great Aletsch Glacier.

-After a leisurely start, the mountain hike leads steeply up to the Foggenhorn from Belalp.
-Once you reach the top, you will be greeted by an impressive panorama of numerous 4,000-metre peaks and the Great Aletsch Glacier.
-The trail then continues across lush alpine meadows to Nesselalp and on through the forest to Birgisch.
+After a leisurely start, the mountain hike from Belalp leads steeply up to the Foggenhorn.
+Upon arrival at the summit, the climber is treated to an impressive panorama of numerous 4,000-meter peaks and the Great Aletsch Glacier.
+Then it continues over lush alpine meadows to the Nesselalp and further through the forest to Birgisch.

 Good to know